 - Watch sharks, turtles and rays while you dine!

-- Pretty restaurant, elegant setting
+- Pretty restaurant in an elegant setting

 - Location is a bit out of the way, and might make your day planning more complex.